It seems that everybody’s looking for fast weight loss tips these days.

 While it is calorie-free, a diet that is high in salt can cause fluid retention and bloat.
 And it’s not just the belly but the entire body that’s affected.

-The effects of reducing your salt intake can be felt almost immediately.
+You will feel the positive effect of reducing your salt intake almost immediately.
 Along with feeling better, your clothing will likely be looser.

-The American Heart Association (AMA) recommends that we keep out salt intake to no more than 2,300mg per day, with most people needing no more than 1,500mg.
+The American Heart Association (AMA) recommends limiting our salt intake to no more than 2,300mg per day, with most people needing no more than 1,500mg.

 This may sound like a lot, but if you regularly consume processed foods, canned soups, veggies, bottled sauces, and almost any packaged meals, you are almost certainly taking in far more than you should.